Requirements

 Run the script to create the index

-After the script runs, to verify that the index was successfully added, log in to your Pinecone account.
-Then open your default project, and click Indexes under Database in the sidebar to view the new index that was added.
+From the root of your project, use After the script runs, to verify that the index was successfully added, log in to your Pinecone account.
+Then open your default project,

-Step 3: Set up and run the Unstructured ETL+ workflow
+to run the script to create the Pinecone serverless index by running the following command:Step 3: Set up and run the Unstructured ETL+ workflow

-In this step, you set up and run the Unstructured ETL+ workflow that will take the extracted website data from your Amazon S3 bucket, process it to turn it into Unstructured elements and metadata, add vector embeddings to the elements, and then add all of this information to your Pinecone serverless index.
+In this step, you set up and run the Unstructured ETL+ workflow that will take the extracted website data from your Amazon S3 bucket, process it to turn it into Unstructured elements and metadata, add vector embeddings to the elements, and then add all of this information to your Pinecone serverless index.1

 Create the source connector

-- Sign in to your Unstructured account.
+- If you are not already signed in, sign in to your Unstructured account.

 - On the sidebar, click Connectors.